Namor: 1970s

-Modern Age
+1980s and 1990s

+Marvel published a four-issue miniseries in 1984, Prince Namor, the Sub-Mariner (September–December), by scripter/co-plotter J. M. DeMatteis, penciler/co-plotter Bob Budiansky, and inker Danny Bulanadi.
 The 12-issue maxiseries The Saga of the Sub-Mariner (Nov.
 1988 – Oct.
 1989) provided a retrospective of Namor's past adventures while tying up loose plot threads and resolving contradictions that had accumulated over the character's decades of published history.
 Namor again received an ongoing series in 1990.
 Namor, the Sub-Mariner, which ran 62 issues (April 1990 – May 1995), was initially written and penciled by John Byrne who took over the inking as well from issues #4–21.
 Unlike all of Namor's previous series, the cover logo emphasized the character's name rather than the "Sub-Mariner" epithet.
 From #26–38, the series' penciler and eventual penciler-inker was then-newcomer Jae Lee, with Bob Harras scripting from #33–40.
 After three fill-in issues, the remainder of the series was written by Glenn Herdling and pencilled by Geof Isherwood.
 This series followed Namor as CEO of Oracle, Inc., a corporation devoted to reducing pollution, particularly in the oceans, and provided the stage for the return of the 1970s martial artist superhero Iron Fist, who had been presumed dead.
 Whereas J. M. DeMatteis saw his series as an opportunity to explore Namor much more deeply than he had been able to in the team book The Defenders, John Byrne felt that the character did not work well outside of a group context and accordingly gave Namor, the Sub-Mariner a massive supporting cast.

+2000s and after

 The 12-issue miniseries Namor (June 2003–May 2004), credited to co-writers Bill Jemas (then Marvel's president) and Andi Watson, and penciled initially by Salvador Larroca and later by Pat Olliffe and others, explored Namor's youth, charting his teenage romance with a young American girl in the early 20th century.
 A six-issue miniseries, Sub-Mariner vol. 2 (Aug.
 2007 – Jan.
 2008), by co-writers Matt Cherniss and Peter Johnson and, primarily, artist Phil Briones, introduced Namor's heretofore undisclosed son, Kamar.
 Namor was featured in his own ongoing series, Namor: The First Mutant, in 2011.
 The series was cancelled after less than a year into its publication.
 Namor has also served alongside, or even as a member of, superhero teams – most notably the Defenders, which included Doctor Strange, the Hulk, and the Silver Surfer.
 Other groups he was associated with included the Avengers; and both the World War II and modern-day versions of the Invaders.
 Marvel revived The Defenders, with Namor on the team, in December 2011.
 The series was cancelled after 12 issues.
 He became one of the main characters, along with the other Illuminati members, in the third volume of New Avengers beginning in 2013.
 He appeared in the 2018 Namor: The Best Defense one-shot.